-****SHIPPING only to addresses OREGON, WASHINGTON STATE, and IDAHO USA****
+****SHIPPING only to addresses OREGON, WASHINGTON STATE, IDAHO and CALIFORNIA USA****

 One of the most common butterflies in the Pacific Northwest.